-Bumper plates — like these REP Fitness Bumper Plates — offer a ton of versatility, and can be used for movements like front shoulder raises, squat presses, overhead presses, and even core exercises like the Russian twist.
-Of course, you can always use them in a more traditional fashion, as well, loading up your barbell for a bench press, front squat, back squat, deadlift, and power clean, among various other barbell exercises.
-Bumper plates are different from traditional weight plates, as they are coated in rubber to decrease the noise and chance of damaging your floor when dropped.
+Bumper plates — like the REP Fitness Bumper Plates — offer a ton of versatility, and can be used in tandem with your barbell for lifts, like bench presses, front squats, back squats, deadlifts, and power cleans, among various other barbell exercises.
+They can also be used for standalone exercises, like front shoulder raises, squat presses, overhead presses, and even core exercises, like the Russian twist.
+Bumper plates are different from traditional weight plates, as they are coated in rubber to increase the lifespan of your barbell, while also decreasing the noise that occurs when the bar is dropped and the chances of damaging your floors.

-- These bumper plates come in pairs (from five to 45 pounds) as well as bundles.
-Bundles range from 160 pounds to 370 pounds, with each option featuring a varying set of plates.
+- These bumper plates come in pairs (from five to 45 pounds), as well as bundles.
+Bundles range from 160 pounds to 340 pounds.

 - The 10-pound plates come thicker than normal, which can help prevent them from bending when dropped.
 The 45-pound plates come thinner than usual, which allows you more room to load the barbell for heavier lifts.